khny258/InstaReadMe/README.md

 ## Questions

 ![user profile image](https://avatars0.githubusercontent.com/u/55590940?v=4)

+khny258@gmail.com

-If you have any questions about the repo, open an issue or contact [khny258](https://api.github.com/users/khny258) directly at null.
+If you have any questions about the repo, open an issue or contact [khny258](https://api.github.com/users/khny258) directly at khny258@gmail.com.